Jtoast65/League-of-Legends-/index.md

 - **Number of rows**: 150,588
 - **Number of columns**: 164

-Each row in the dataset represents a participant (player) in a match, with detailed statistics about:
+Each row in the dataset represents a player in a match, with detailed statistics about:
 - Their individual performance (kills, deaths, assists, gold, damage, etc.)
 - Their team's performance (team kills, team deaths, objectives secured, etc.)
 - Game state at various timestamps (10 minutes, 15 minutes, 20 minutes, 25 minutes)